canjs/canjs/docs/can-guides/commitment/recipes/tinder-like-carousel/Tinder-Like-Carousel.md

 > Click the `JS Bin` button.
 The JS Bin will open in a new window.
 In that new window, under `File`, click `Clone`.

-<a class="jsbin-embed" href="http://jsbin.com/safago/2/embed?html,js,output">JS Bin on jsbin.com</a>
+<a class="jsbin-embed" href="http://jsbin.com/safago/4/embed?html,js,output">JS Bin on jsbin.com</a>

 This JS Bin:

-- Loads CanJS
+- Loads CanJS's global build.
+All of it's packages are available as `can.X`.
+For example [can-component] is available as `can.Component`.
-- Loads pepjs polyfill
+- Loads the [pepjs polyfill](https://www.npmjs.com/package/pepjs-improved) for pointer event support.

 ### The problem